stephen1204paul/lexia-command/README.txt

 = Can I add my own commands? =

 Yes!
 Lexia Command provides filters that allow developers to add custom commands.
-Documentation available in our GitHub repository.
+Documentation available in the GitHub repository.

 = Does it work with custom post types? =